QUICKguils/BEMT.jl/README.md

 julia --project -i run.jl
 ```

-Note that the execution time can be slow for the very first run of the script,
-as Julia needs to precompile the project and its associated dependencies.
-It is
+Note that the execution time of this script is quite slow, as Julia needs to
+re-evaluate the project environment for each execution.
+If the code has to be
-thus advised to use the code interactively in a Julia REPL, as explained below.
+run more than once, is thus advised to use the code interactively in a Julia
+REPL.
+See the explanations below.

 ## Advanced usage